Last Updated on

-You have a total lunar eclipse coming up in your future.
-You decide to take a photo of it!
+Here in America, we are lucky to have a Total Lunar Eclipse coming up on the evening of January 20th, 2019.
+You’ve decided to take a photo of it!
 Awesome!
 But exactly how exactly should you go about that?
 Photographing the eclipse can be a bit daunting.
 Creating an Eclipse Photography Plan in an essential first step to a successful eclipse shoot.
-This post is about how to pre-plan your eclipse shot, from timing to selecting a location.
+This post is about how-to pre-plan your eclipse shot, from selecting a location to timing your shots.

-– Check the time – You are going to need to know what time the eclipse is and where it will be located in your sky.
+You are going to need to know what time the eclipse begins and ends and the times of the specific phases.
 There are a couple websites that you can check to get information that is fairly specific to your location.
 For starters, I like timeanddate.com.
 Change the settings to your nearest city if it isn’t already properly set.
-You can get to a chart that will show you what time the individual phases will occur in your area.
+You can get a chart that will show you what time the individual phases will occur in your area.
 (Don’t forget to adjust the time if the nearest city is in a different time zone, as it is for me.)

-My second stop is the Navy’s website, Complete Sun & Moon Data for One Day.
-For eclipse detail, go to Data Services in the sidebar, click on more… , then Lunar Eclipse Computer.
-Here you are going to enter in the location closest to where you will be shooting.
-If you do plan multiple locations, don’t forget to update your eclipse data for each location.
+My favorite stop is the Navy’s website, Complete Sun & Moon Data for One Day.
+For eclipse detail, go to Data Services in the sidebar, click on more, then Lunar Eclipse Computer.
+Here you are going to enter in the city closest to where you will be shooting.
+The Lunar Eclipse Computer will give you the time the moon enters into each of the eclipse phases, enters penumbra, enters umbra, enters totality, middle of totality, leaves totality, leaves umbra and leaves penumbra.
+The times will be given in military time so adjust for your local time.
+This is the information we will use to base our shot list on.
+If you do plan multiple locations, don’t forget to get this data for each location.
 I like to print these out or at least save a copy on my phone.

-– Create a Shooting Plan – The shooting plan greatly depends on what you want in your final image.
+The shooting plan greatly depends on what you want in your final image.
 If you only want a single Moon shot, the shooting plan will be fairly simple.
-However, if you want multiple moons in various phases, you are going to have to do a little more work.
+However, if you want multiple moons in various phases, like I do, you are going to have to do a little more work.
 Select how many moons you want in the final image.
 I recommend an odd number, but it’s totally up to you.
-Let’s say you want 5 moon shots.
-You will need to divide the length of the visible eclipse by the number of shots you want to end up with in your final composite.
+Let’s say you want 7 moon shots.
+You will need to divide the total time length of the visible eclipse, from start to finish, by the number of shots you want to end up with in your final composite.

 Time and Date – http://www.timeanddate.com/eclipse/